jeecgboot/JeecgBoot/ant-design-vue-jeecg/src/store/readme.md

-This directory descirbing the VueX's components.
+This directory descirbes the VueX's components.